JoaKing08/Town-Of-Us-Mira-JK/README.md

 Alignment: <b>Crewmate Support</b>\
 Inspiration: <b>The Other Roles (Spy)</b>

-The Undercover is a role that is seen as random Impostor to other Impostor.\
+The Undercover is a role that is seen as random Impostor role to other Impostor.\
 The role Undercover is disguised as can be seen on modifier tab.

 Game Options: